apache/openjpa-site/content/index.md

 ## Welcome to the Apache OpenJPA project

 Apache OpenJPA is a Java persistence project at [The Apache Software Foundation](http://apache.org) that can be used as a stand-alone [POJO](http://en.wikipedia.org/wiki/POJO) persistence layer or [integrated](integration.html) into any Java EE compliant container and many other lightweight frameworks, such as Tomcat and Spring.

-The [4.x releases](downloads.html) is an implementation of the Jakarta Persistence API 3.0 specification is the most current production ready release.
+The [4.1.x releases](downloads.html) is an implementation of the Jakarta Persistence API 3.1 specification is the most current production ready release.

+The [4.0.x releases](downloads.html) is an implementation of the Jakarta Persistence API 3.0 specification.

 The [3.x releases](downloads.html) targetting the [JSR-338 Java Persistence 2.2](http://jcp.org/en/jsr/detail?id=338).
 It is fully backward compatible compatible to our JPA 2.1, 2.0 and 1.0 releases.